 This Is Us is winding down.
 The TV drama that captured the hearts and imagination of millions is set to come to a close next year with its sixth and final season.
-The show, centering on the lives of the Pearson family in the present and past, has earned 38 Emmy nominations since its 2016 debut, adding six more to the tally this year for its most recent season.
+Centering on the lives of the Pearson family in the present and past, the show has earned 38 Emmy nominations since its 2016 debut, adding six more to the tally this year for its most recent season.

 For starters, This Is Us returns to the Best Drama category after being shunned last year.
-This Is Us received nominations for the top prize for each of its first three years, but it’s never won—the series lost twice to Game of Thrones and once to The Handmaid’s Tale.
+It earned nominations for the top prize for each of its first three years, but it’s never won—the series lost twice to Game of Thrones and once to The Handmaid’s Tale.

 To walk away with the gold hardware, they’ll have to beat some stiff competition, including The Handmaid’s Tale once again.
 Most notably, two of the other nominees, The Crown and The Mandalorian, are tied for most nominations with 24 each.
-However, given all the pandemic stressors mixed with the show’s characteristically complex storylines, this may be the most deserving season for This Is Us to take home the Best Drama trophy.
+Yet this past year, This is Us was the only contender to tackle our current moment, incorporating Black Lives Matter protests and Covid-19 into its characteristically complex storylines, setting it up for its best chance to take home the Best Drama trophy.

-It is a debatable tactic to bring a stressful element from our lives for 18 months and counting into a weekly drama where viewers are looking for escapism.
+It is a debatable tactic to bring the most stressful events from our current lives into a weekly drama, and at a time when viewers are looking for escapism.
 But the show threaded a needle between scripted drama and real life.
 Really, isn’t that why we love the show anyway?
 We have gotten close to the family in the past five years, sharing their struggles and triumphs, so living in the pandemic just makes sense.

 Beyond that, the strength of This Is Us didn’t fail—even with extended breaks to the filming schedule and a reduced season.
 At its core, the success of the show has always been about strong writing and equally powerful performances.
 There was no shortage of either in Season 5 and, of course, the “signature” tears were always a waiting in the wings.

-The drama is unique, as we discover in the big opening episode reveal—it connects a handful of stories of seemingly random people who turn out to be family.
-Flashbacks and fast forwards are integral to the characters’ backstory and hugely popular with viewers.
+As we discover in the big opening episode reveal, a handful of stories about seemingly random people turn out to be an unlikely family.
+Flashbacks and fast forwards are integral to the characters’ backstory — and hugely popular with viewers.
 The 40-something “Big 3” siblings are Kate (Chrissy Metz), Kevin (Justin Hartley), and adopted Black son Randall (Sterling K. Brown).
-We see them navigate life since the loss of their father Jack (Milo Ventimiglia) as teenagers.
-Meanwhile, the history is filled in with past stories of young Jack and their mother, Rebecca (Mandy Moore).
+We see how they’ve navigated life since the loss of their father Jack (Milo Ventimiglia) as teenagers, and the history is filled in with past stories of young Jack and their mother, Rebecca (Mandy Moore).

 One of the main plotlines this season involved Kevin, who had been known for, among other things, an inability to settle down.
 He agrees to marry Kate’s best friend Madison (Caitlin Thompson) after getting her pregnant during a one-nighter.
-(Thompson is married in real life to TIU creator Dan Fogelman.)
+(Thompson is married in real life to This is Us creator Dan Fogelman.)
 Hartley is one the breakout stars, but it’s taken a few seasons for his character to grow and mature.
-Season 5 was another of those opportunities, and he showed more depth and realism than ever before with the ebb and flow to his engagement to Madison.
-Alas, has yet to earn an Emmy nomination.
+Season 5 was another of those opportunities, and he showed more depth and realism with the ebb and flow to his engagement to Madison.
+Alas, he has yet to earn an Emmy nomination.

 Sterling K. Brown did, though.
 Again.
 Brown is arguably the most prominent and celebrated star of the ensemble cast.
-He’s already got an Emmy for Outstanding Lead Actor in a Drama Series, not to mention winning the Golden Globe, People’s Choice, and Screen Actors Guild awards for his performance as Randall.
+He’s already got an Emmy for Outstanding Lead Actor in a Drama Series, plus Golden Globe, People’s Choice, and Screen Actors Guild awards for his performance as Randall.
 Brown came into This Is Us with the glow of his first Emmy win, for playing Christopher Darden in the FX miniseries: The People Vs. O.J.
 Simpson.
 In fact, counting that previous series, Brown has been nominated for an Emmy every year since 2016.
-Again, The Crown will have a large showing in the drama categories, but this should be Brown’s year to dust off his acceptance speech.
+While The Crown will have a large showing in the drama categories, this could still be Brown’s year to dust off his acceptance speech.